Shampoo - swallowing

 - Medicines to treat symptoms

 Swallowing shampoo is usually not poisonous.
-Patients usually make a full recovery.
+Most people make a full recovery.